 Also, the civil protective custody option is not available if you are under the influence of drugs rather than alcohol (or drugs as well as alcohol) . . . or if the police believe, in their "good faith" discretion, that you will try to escape from the facility or will be difficult to control there.24

-A California criminal defense lawyer might take any of a number of approaches to fighting a Penal Code 647(f) PC "drunk in public" case.
+A California criminal defense lawyer might take any of a number of approaches to fight a Penal Code 647f PC "drunk in public" case.
 The following are some examples of common legal defenses that may be helpful in doing so.

-If the police arrested you in a home, hotel room or other private place, there was no "public intoxication"...regardless of how drunk you may have been.25
+If the police arrested you in a home, hotel room or another private place, there was no "public intoxication"...regardless of how drunk you may have been.25

 In cases like this, the defendant would not be guilty of drunk in public charges...because the behavior did not actually take place in a public place.